What is LEDNet?

 - co-designing interventions based on this research to effectively address the problem.

-A second phase of the research will look to pilot the interventions that we develop through phase one.
+Stage Two of the research will look to pilot the interventions that we have developed through Stage One.

 If you'd like to find out more about this research, please contact: